terramate-io/terramate/docs/dependency-management.md

 parameter **dependencies** which is a set of strings (**set(string)**), where each string is a reference to another stack.

-For example, lets say we have a project organized like this:
+For example, let's assume we have a project organized like this:

 ```
 .